 The miti seems to be the size of a man with a reddish or light blond fur, a pointed head, and hair falling over its face.
 It walks upright, and is known to kidnap humans.

-YETI – Various descriptions
+YETI – Historical descriptions

 The tales change from region to region across Asia — yetis were man-eaters in some places, grass-eaters in others.
 In many places, the beast was seen as a harbinger of death, a combination of man, animal and demon.